 “Sarah?
 Sair-ey are you there?”
 The voice was shriller than she remembered, but it was unmistakably her sister’s.
 Sarah almost hung up upon hearing it.
 Instead, she passed the phone to her other hand and sat down on the couch.

 “Sarah?
 Hello?
 You ther—”

 She winced.
-Her sister had never quite mastered the tact of talking on a phone without sounding like she had recently pounded back two beers and a vodka shot.
+Her sister had never quite mastered the tact of talking on a phone without sounding like she was caught in a thunderstorm.

-“It’s so good to talk to you!
+“It’s so good to hear from you!
 How are you?
-How is Brian?
-Is he there?
-Does he want to say hi?”
+How’s Anna?
+Does she want to say hi?”

-“No he, he’s not here.
-What is it Diane?”
-The question came out louder than she should have said it, but it conveyed her meaning better this way.
+“No, what is it, Diane?”
+The question came out louder than she should have said it.

-“Oh.”
-There was a pause.
-“Okay, so I got a call from dad’s neighbour.
-Sounds like she’s worried about him.”
+When Sarah started to talk again, she seemed uncharacteristically subdued.
+“So I got a call from dad’s neighbour.
+Sounds like he’s worried about him.”

 This time Diane interrupted.
 “No no, other dad.
 Real dad.
 Can’t remember the neighbour’s name, but…”